 After the Chamber Choir performed The School Song beautifully, Mrs D-C invited The Countess to unveil a commemorative plaque.
 Savia and Erin thanked The Countess for visiting and explained how pleased we were to welcome such an important guest.
 Hermione and India presented a posy of flowers before The Countess met with School Council representatives who were working on theming our annual Fun Run around the anniversary.

-On arrival at the Senior School The Countess was greeted by Head of the Senior School Mrs Cresswell and Head Girls Fran, Emma and Jana.
+On arrival at the Senior School The Countess was greeted by Mrs Cresswell and Head Girls Fran, Emma and Jana.
 There was then an opportunity for HRH to meet students who are undertaking some of the many activities that contribute to the School’s busy life.
 The Countess was keen to hear from girls doing their Duke of Edinburgh’s Silver and Gold Awards and asked about expedition locations and the volunteering aspect of the programme, including the refugee homework club.
 On hearing that some of the girls have their first GCSE examination tomorrow The Countess wished them good luck.
 HRH was also keen to hear our Sixth Form girls’ plans for university and beyond.
 As Patron of the London College of Fashion, The Countess had a keen interest in the outstanding textiles on display and admired the superb art installations.
 The Countess then moved on to chat with drama students and our budding businesswomen who are taking part in the Young Enterprise and the Microloan competition.